Riley-livingston/AirBnb-Listings-Analysis-for-Cleaning-Services/README.md

  -<b> PRIVACY AND ACESSABILITY:

-   - Data for this analysis was scrapped directly from Airbnb's website by third party <a href="https://insideairbnb.com"> insideairbnb</a>
+   - Data for this analysis was scrapped directly from Airbnb's website by third party <a href="https://insideairbnb.com"> insideairbnb</a>.
    - All data present in this repository as well as findings derived from analysis is publicly available information and falls under fair use.
-No private         information is being used including names, listings, and review details as it is all publicly displayed on Airbnb’s website
+No private         information is being used including names, listings, and review details as it is all publicly displayed on Airbnb’s website.

 <br />
 <br />